raspberrypilearning/get-started-pico-w/en/step_4.md

 </div>
 </div>

 To open a socket, you need to provide the IP address and a port number.
 Port numbers are used by computers to identify where requests should be sent.
-For instance, port `80` is normally used for web traffic.
-Stardew Valley uses port `24642` when you're playing a multiplayer game.
+For instance, port `80` is normally used for web traffic; Stardew Valley uses port `24642` when you're playing a multiplayer game.
 As you are setting up a web server, you will be using port `80`.

 --- task ---